Alexander Hart: Religious and personal life

 Hart briefly writes in his journal about his observance of the Passover holiday during 1865 en route to serve General Williams.

 Hart settled after the war in Staunton, Virginia, where, in 1876, he continued the family's commitment to Jewish community by organizing and becoming the founding president of the Temple House of Israel synagogue, a position he held for eighteen years.
-The building which housed Hart's original congregation still stands in central Staunton.
+While the synagogue still operates in Staunton in newer premises, the building which housed Hart's original congregation still stands in central Staunton.

 As the Jewish community in nearby Harrisonburg, Virginia, became more organized and established a Sunday school for the young, Hart provided guidance.
 John Wayland, in his History of Rockingham County (c.
 1912) writes that in 1890 "Major Hart of Staunton..." confirmed the first class in the congregation's "...new place of worship."